vandanal187/1/Installation.md

 ### Module Loaders

-Tone uses AMD internally for dependency management.
+Internally, Tone uses AMD for dependency management.
+But the build process adds a UMD footer to the built file which makes it compatible with both AMD and CommonJS.

-#### Using the Tone.js build
+#### Tone.js build

-The build of Tone.js is UMD compatible.
-You can include it like any other dependency:
+You can include the build file (which is available from one of the links above) like any other dependency using either AMD or CommonJS style:

 ```javascript
 require(["Tone"], function(Tone){